 The programme is designed for leaders that realise we are going through a period of considerable challenges of disruption and sustainability.
 Typically participants will be experienced leaders, senior managers, executive coaches, consultants or facilitators.
 We welcome practitioners who are not interested in imposing change but rather willing to explore new avenues of making 'good' change and innovation on a system and organisational level.

 This innovative degree offers participants a blending learning experience.
-It is delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussios with other students.
-Workshops take place at Ashridge, an inspiring environment condusive to reflection and learning, which helps participants to open up to each other and create a community within a short space of time.
+It is delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussions with other students.
+Workshops take place at Ashridge, an inspiring environment conducive to reflection and learning, which helps participants to open up to each other and create a community within a short space of time.
 Time and time again, participants tell us that Ashridge is the ultimate place to reflect and re-charge.
-In addition, the classrooms are designed to encourage round table discussions and peer-to-peer learning.
+In addition, the classrooms are designed to encourage roundtable discussions and peer-to-peer learning.